-Most of Prince’s double albums (and the triples and the quadruples) make even his staunchest fans occasionally want to shriek, “Shut up, already!
+Most of Prince's double albums (and the triples and the quadruples) make even his staunchest fans occasionally want to shriek, “Shut up, already!
 Damn!”
-The extended bouts of foreplay that made perfect sense during Prince’s heyday of sexual conquests clearly lapsed into a more tiresome form of purgatorial pilgrimage as he cocooned himself into The Artist.
-And it’s not even like we needed hours upon hours of thrust and grind to grasp his tantric endurance.
+The extended bouts of foreplay that made perfect sense during Prince's heyday of sexual conquests clearly lapsed into a more tiresome form of purgatorial pilgrimage as he cocooned himself into the Artist.
+And it's not even like we needed hours upon hours of thrust and grind to grasp his tantric endurance.
 He used to make it so much easier to take him at his lascivious word.
-After all, didn’t his first major critical breakthrough come, contrary to his boasts that he wanted to “Do It All Night,” via the 30 scant minutes of Dirty Mind?
+After all, didn't his first major critical breakthrough come, contrary to his boasts that he wanted to “Do It All Night,” via Dirty Mind's 30 scant minutes?

-So while Emancipation made one nostalgic for slavery, and Crystal Ball‘s gleaming high points had to fight their way through the cloudy haze of the Carmen Electra years, Sign ‘O’ the Times is an almost too convenient double-disc blowout of sweat, funk, and raw, concentrated talent.
-I say too convenient because of how easy it has apparently proven for so many to use the album as some sort of last chapter on Prince: The Good Years (or, more to the point, Prince and The Revolution Years, since the album’s penultimate jam “It’s Gonna Be a Beautiful Night” was the band’s last), absolving themselves from tackling the landmine-strewn but still rewarding aftermath.
-Anyone who refuses the playful self-awareness of the Love Symbol album, the expulsively dark majesty of Come, or the gorgeous (self-)loathing of “I Hate U”—or, for that matter, refuses to dance to his pre-rock pre-history including “Just As Long As We’re Together,” an atmospheric disco odyssey worthy of The Loft’s heyday—has probably never contemplated a strange relationship, much less ventured beyond the missionary position.
+So while Emancipation made one nostalgic for slavery, and Crystal Ball's gleaming high points had to fight their way through the cloudy haze of the Carmen Electra years, Sign 'O' the Times is an almost too-convenient double-disc blowout of sweat, funk, and raw, concentrated talent.
+I say too convenient because of how easy it has apparently proven for so many to use the album as some sort of last chapter on Prince: the good years (or, more to the point, the Prince and the Revolution years, since the album's penultimate jam “It's Gonna Be a Beautiful Night” was the band's last), absolving themselves from tackling the landmine-strewn but still rewarding aftermath.
+Anyone who refuses the playful self-awareness of the Love Symbol album, the expulsively dark majesty of Come, or the gorgeous (self-)loathing of “I Hate U”—or, for that matter, refuses to dance to his pre-rock pre-history including “Just As Long As We're Together,” an atmospheric disco odyssey worthy of the Loft's heyday—has probably never contemplated a strange relationship, much less ventured beyond the missionary position.

 For an 80-minute album that sounds, paradoxically, as tight and focused as anything Prince has released, Sign 'O' the Times was born from a number of stalled projects and should have, by all rights, sounded like a bloated set of B-sides.
 (Not that a collection of his unreleased material from this project wouldn't still be a monster classic.
 Had he managed to find a platform for the technoid funk of “Data Bank” and “The Line,” that alone would've presaged the electronica boom of the 1990s.)
 In fact, when the project went by the temp title Crystal Ball (a title he would later reuse in the 1990s to collect, among other things, some of the tracks that didn't make Sign 'O' the Times), it actually did stretch to as many as six LP sides.
 A number of tracks were culled from prospective releases Dream Factory (itself a multi-disc) and Camille, an entire album featuring Prince singing with that pitched-up voice made famous in “Erotic City”; think Parliament's Sir Nose wearing a white lace garter belt.
 While nearly every track involved in the creation of Sign 'O' the Times has seen the light of day (or at least the darker corners of file-sharing hideouts), and some would've been highlights in any context (“Joy In Repetition” springs to mind—repeatedly), Prince managed to whittle his mountains of material into something like a statement.